Iced Coconut Oatmeal Cookies

 • Whisk together the powdered sugar and 2 tablespoons of milk until smooth.
 Add another tablespoon of milk if the consistency is too thick.

-• Dip the top of the cookie in the icing (or use a spoon to drizzle the cookies with icing) and place them on the wire rack for the icing to set.
+• Dip the top of the cookie in the icing (or use a spoon to drizzle the cookies with icing) and place them on the cooling rack for the icing to set.
+Once the icing has set, store the cookies in a single layer in an airtight container.

 Video